gwen-interpreter/gwen/README.md

         And the system is evaluated
 ```

-The gwen interpreter reads Gherkin features and parses them into an abstract
+The Gwen interpreter reads Gherkin features and parses them into an abstract
 syntax tree for validation and correctness.
 It then traverses all scenarios
 and dispatches the processing of each step to a mixed in evaluation engine.
 The engine performs the automation work on the target system.
 Gwen then